-In the late 19th century, Lazarus Island was used to house prisoner sheds.
-Records showed that in 1902, a huge fire destroyed the sheds and another major fire in 2914 destroyed all of its vegetation.
-It was also used as a burial ground, like Kusu Island, to those who had succumbed to infectious diseases on the nearby St John’s island.
+Records showed that in 1902, a huge fire destroyed the sheds and another major fire in 1914 destroyed all of its vegetation.

-In the Sixties, Lazarus Island was used as a radar base to direct planes safely to the main island of Singapore and deemed “the heartbeat of Singapore’s civil aviation navigational system”.
+In the sixties, Lazarus Island was used as a radar base to direct planes safely to the main island of Singapore and deemed “the heartbeat of Singapore’s civil aviation navigational system”.

 Fondly remembered as “the Children of the Sea”, the islanders trained in the rough waters around Lazarus Island for two months before the competition.
 By the mid 90s, all indigenous inhabitants had to be relocated and rehoused in public housing on the mainland.